rzeldent/esp32-flightradar24-ttgo/README.md

 - When finished disconnect from the wireless network.
 This should reset the flight radar.
 Resetting is also a good alternative...

 ## Case / Enclosure
-Please take a look at the STL file to create a case for the flightradar to host the TTGO Display and a battery.
+Please take a look at the STL file to create a case for the FlightRadar to host the TTGO Display and a battery.
 Thanks to Erwin Reid for creating the models.

 Files can be found at [Thingverse](https://www.thingiverse.com/thing:5412296/files).